 Varieties have been developed that mature quicker, grow in extreme heat and cold, and provide tender, flavorful leaves you can eat raw or in many dishes.

 Komatsuna is rarely available in grocery stores in the United States, but it is becoming a popular choice for home gardeners.

 The flavor of komatsuna is compared to many other types of greens, but it’s spicy, mustard green-like flavor is how it became known as Japanese mustard spinach.

 Young komatsuna leaves are often added to salads for a flavorful kick.
 Mature leaves are most commonly used in stir fry and other Asian-inspired dishes but are also delicious fresh.

 Komatsuna is milder than rocket greens, and many people comment on its cabbage-like sweetness and tender crunchiness.

 Komatsuna is a popular addition to soups because the leaves do not become mushy when cooked.
-They hold their texture well, even when other vegetables fall apart.
+They hold their texture well, even when other Asian vegetables fall apart.